Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings

 • \emph{Over-generalization}: the passage contains relevant elements or shared tokens as the query, but does not reflect the actual query itself.
 For instance, the query ``\emph{shoe}'' retrieves ``\emph{a labeled cardboard box with an anti-trample symbol}'' before more relevant captions that actually mention shoes; ``\emph{subway}'' ranks captions regarding ``\emph{high-speed train ticket}'' before the ones mentioning subway stations.

-• \emph{Ignoring subjects or conditions}: the passage only addresses partial semantics but fails to accommodate full conditions.
-For instance, ``\emph{purple flower}'' retrieves captions about ``\emph{purple butterflies}''; ``\emph{shopping cart screenshot}'' retrieves a screenshot but of a ride-hailing app.
-As this kind of errors are quite common for queries with conditions, it suggests that current embeddings may not actually encode ``concepts'', but in a way more towards superficial matching.
+• \emph{Ignoring subjects or conditions}: the passage only addresses partial semantics but fails to accommodate full concepts, e.g. ``\emph{purple flower}'' retrieves captions about \emph{purple butterflies}; ``\emph{shopping cart screenshot}'' retrieves a screenshot but of a ride-hailing app.
+As this kind of errors are quite common for queries with conditions, it suggests that \textbf{embeddings may not actually encode concepts}, but in a way towards superficial matching.